Depew Memorial Fountain

 Depew Memorial Fountain is a freestanding fountain completed in 1919 and located in University Park in downtown Indianapolis, Indiana, within the Indiana World War Memorial Plaza.

 Description

 The fountain is composed of multiple bronze figures arranged on a five-tier Stony Creek pink granite base with three basins.
 The bronze sculptures depict fish, eight children dancing, and a woman on the topmost tier dancing and playing cymbals.
 The overall dimensions are approximately 25 x 45 x 25 × 45 ft.

-A memorial plaque is located on south side of the large granite basin.
+A memorial plaque is located on the south side of the large granite basin.
 It reads: